learnds/datacleaning/CodeBook.md

 The subject column is for the people who participated in the exercise.
 This is from subject_test.txt file and subject_train.txt file from the test and train folders.

-The activity column lists all the activities done while collecting the.
+The activity column lists all the activities done while collecting the data.
 This is from the Y_test.txt and Y_train.txt files.

 4. Next the merge function is used to lookup activity codes from activity_labels.txt file.

-5. The variable names are all cleaned up by eliminating "-" and "_".
+5. The variable names are all cleaned up by eliminating "-" and "_" and "()".
+This is done using gsub function.

-6. THe average of each of the colums is then calculated by activity and subject and written to a file.
+6. THe average of each of the colums is then calculated by activity and subject using the aggregate function.
+This is written to a file called "tinydata.txt".
 This is the tiny dataset.